JoeChun1213/DynamicTableUpdate/README.md

+# Objectives

+The main objective of this project is to utilize javascript  for dynamic table and filter update functionalities.

-## Module 11 Challenge.
+##  Challenge.
 UFOs Sightings website
 The website has been finished, and the article is ready to go, but after a final look at her work, Dana feels that it could be improved even more.
 Instead of filtering by a single item, why not provide her readers with the ability to filter by multiple factors?
 The ability to search a city or country or even combine a date with a location would make Dana's application that much more robust.

 ## Resources